 It’s the call that we all dread – a tenant telling us there’s a water leak somewhere in the property they rent from you.
 But who is responsible for water leaks in rented property?

 It is important to review the lease agreement to determine specific responsibilities.
 Dealing with water leak damage isn’t just costly; it can also be extremely time-consuming and disruptive – both for you and your tenants.
 As such, having the right insurance in place can save some considerable headaches.

-“it’s also worth having a plumber check your water and heating systems on a regular basis too.
-They’ll help you keep ahead of avoidable problems.”
+It’s also worth having a plumber check your water and heating systems on a regular basis too.
+They’ll help you keep ahead of avoidable problems.

 As you’ll know if you compared landlord’s insurance before now, not all policies are created equal – so, it’s useful to know some of the terms you’ll find on quotes and policy documents – and look at exactly what kind of cover is provided.